Environment, Social and Governance

 Audinate set an aspirational objective for 30% of people manager vacancies to be filled by females.
 The purpose of the objective is to build an environment that fosters female participation and to increase female candidate pools for future senior executive opportunities.
-In FY21 60% of these vacancies were filled by females.
+Across FY21-FY22 32% of these vacancies were filled by females.

-Covid-19 has enabled Audinate to experiment successfully with ‘work from home’ and increased collaboration and productivity leveraging flexible working arrangements.
-Our Hybrid Work Policy (formerly the Interim Flexible Work Location Policy) will continue to be refined over time as Audinate gains experience with remote working practices and develops further understanding of how best to support flexible working.
+Covid-19 has continued to impact our way of working and Audinate is piloting a Hybrid Work Policy (formerly the Interim Flexible Work Location Policy).
+This policy will continue to be refined over time as Audinate gains experience with remote working practices and develops further understanding of how best to support flexible working.

 All of these documents are regularly reviewed and updated as necessary.